Aphids you hate them! But the question is – How to get rid of aphids?

 You can control “all” aphid species without much difficulty.

-A good contact insecticide chemical (Malathion, horticultural oil) or organic spray (like this Neem oil or this commercial insecticidal soap by Safer) both natural aphid killers will kill them on contact.
+A good contact insecticide chemical (Malathion, horticultural oil) or organic spray (like this Neem spray or this commercial insecticidal soap by Safer) both natural aphid killers will kill them on contact.

-When insecticides come in contact with the pest it kills the aphid by stopping or blocking the breathing pores.
+When insecticides come in contact with the pest it will kill aphids by stopping or blocking the breathing pores.

 To get rid of aphids, you may need to repeat applications three times to kill the aphid eggs as they hatch.
 Keep your eyes peeled, as eggs are airborne, you may need to re-apply treatments.